 Average Payscale for Kentucky

-Such a difference is typical of a profession with huge variations in pay depending on area, experience, skills and employment sector.
+Such a difference is typical of a profession with huge variations in pay depending on the area, experience, skills, and employment sector.

 Kentucky has seen a steady increase in the number of accounting professionals, as well as a growing need for young CPAs able to incorporate technology and new insights into their practice.